Need fresh thinking?

 The person sitting in the orthopedic office spent time online researching knee pain and may even have chosen the doctor based on location.
 This online activity created a digital “footprint” that allowed a smart marketer to find you.
 And through a technique called geofencing, you were found at the right time (visiting an orthopedic doctor’s office) and the right place (near the imaging center).

 This is marketing gold.
 And it’s the reason programmatic digital display advertising is exploding.
-This year, it will account for 78% of all digital display ads, with spending exceeding $31.8 billion.
+In 2017, it accounted for 78% of all digital display ads, with spending exceeding $31.8 billion.

 How excited is the healthcare industry about programmatic advertising?
 Not so much.